PascalBod/lm-vm/README.md

 For the system restore utility, click on **Ignore this report**.
 Close the window.

 Click on the update manager icon, in the lower right-hand corner: ![icon](images/updateManagerIcon.png).
 In the welcome screen of the **Update Manager** window that appears, click on **OK** button.
 Click on the **No** button of the **Do you want to switch to a local mirror?** banner (you'll be able to choose one later on).
 If you are told that a new version of the update manager is available, click on **Apply the Update** button.
 Again, the requested password is the one you chose above (I won't say it anymore :-) ).
 Click on **Install Updates** button, and accept additional changes.

-At the end of the update, the update manager invites you to reboot.
-Before doing it, close the manager's window and perform the few steps below.

 To grant access to the virtual serial link that will be used to program the microcontroller boards, open a terminal (main menu and **Terminal**, or the terminal icon on the lower left-hand corner), and add the user to the *dialout* group: